If You Feel Thankful, Write It Down. It's Good For Your Health

 "Those types of products can remind us to take time to be grateful," Santos says.
 "But it's also important to remember that gratitude is free."

 And noting your gratitude seems to pay off: There's a growing body of research on the benefits of gratitude.
-Studies have found that giving thanks and counting blessings can help people sleep better, and lower stress and improve interpersonal relationships.
-Earlier this year, a study found that keeping a gratitude journal decreased materialism, and bolstered generosity among adolescents.
+Studies have found that giving thanks and counting blessings can help people sleep better, lower stress and improve interpersonal relationships.
+Earlier this year, a study found that keeping a gratitude journal decreased materialism and bolstered generosity among adolescents.

 In another study from August, high school students who were asked to keep gratitude journals also reported healthier eating.
 There's also some evidence it could lower your risk of heart disease and lower symptoms of depression for some people.